 Ravens and Crows: What’s the Difference?

-This article goes into detail about the difference.
 In a nutshell, ravens are larger and they soar more.

 A video is a good way to see the difference…